slbailey/Retrovue/docs/domain/Channel.md

 - `is_active=false` archives the channel for prospective operations: horizon builders and EPG generation exclude the channel going forward.
 Already-materialized horizons/EPG rows are not retroactively deleted; operators may trigger rebuilds if policy requires.
-- Hard delete is only permitted when no dependent rows exist (e.g., `ScheduleTemplate`, `ScheduleDay`, EPG rows, playout configurations).
+- Hard delete is only permitted when no dependent rows exist (e.g., `SchedulePlan`, `ScheduleDay`, EPG rows, playout configurations).
 When dependencies exist, prefer archival (`is_active=false`).
 The delete path MUST verify the absence of these references.
-  The dependency preflight MUST cover: `ScheduleTemplate`, `ScheduleDay`, EPG rows, playout pipelines/configs, broadcast bindings, and ad/avail policies (when present).
+  The dependency preflight MUST cover: `SchedulePlan`, `ScheduleDay`, EPG rows, playout pipelines/configs, broadcast bindings, and ad/avail policies (when present).

 ## Validation & invariants